What Is a Weather Station?

 1. Remote Data Accessibility

-Wireless connectivity enables smooth data transfer from stations in remote or inaccessible areas to centralized servers or control centers.
-This helps with making better decisions.
+Wireless connectivity makes it easy to transfer data from remote stations to central servers or control centers.
+This helps us make better decisions.

 2. Real-Time Updates